6 tips from a health tech executive at AristaMD about how to improve How to improve work from home productivity.

 If possible, optimize privacy in your space.
 This will help you to stay focused on work projects and teleconferencing calls.

 Make your space as welcoming and comfortable as possible.
 Have ample lighting (natural is a plus) and a comfortable seating (or standing) area.

 Reserve your space for work only and leave it at the end of your workday to help delineate your workspace from your home/respite space.
 Close your computer and shut off that monitor at the end of the day!

 2. Plan and prepare your connectivity.

+Technology is usually not a problem for a health tech executive but the mass exodus from the office meant that residential bandwidth was in short supply.
+Many of us decided to upgrade our wireless routers or pay for faster internet service.
 If you will be on telehealth or video calls, determine if your home internet service is adequate for managing these calls and other technology needs.
 If not, consider upgrading or identifying a place you can go where you will have optimal internet access and the privacy needed for work related calls.
 Also, it’s a good idea to have a backup plan should you lose internet service, power, or both.
 (Suggestions include having a generator, land line, and/or alternate work location).